Tasburgh: Early 20th century

 Something of the heavy casualties of the First World War is told by the War Memorial in the churchyard, which records the names of twelve Tasburgh men.
-The Depwade Deanery Magazine of March 1919 tells of the passing of a wartime Tasburgh sailor, "...
-A hero of Zeebrugge.
-With deep regret we record the death of Charles T. Lyon of this parish.
-After twenty-one years service in the Royal Naval Reserve he rejoined in August 1914 and was commissioned to HM Trawler Aurora, being made Commodore of Group Seven in November.
-In the Zeebrugge Raid he showed the greatest gallantry ... after three years service in the war this hero was invalided out".
-The article goes on to say that Charles Lyon had been given a gold watch and chain for diving into the sea to rescue men during a storm in 1882 and that in 1916 he saved the lives of twenty-seven men from torpedoed fishing smacks.

 At this time the present Grove Lane was called Coal House Hill, the Coal House standing on the site of the first house below the village hall.
 Here coal carted from Flordon Station was stored for distribution to the poor by the local charities.
 These charities had, by 1928, been condensed into three, the Fuel Allotment and Meek's Charity, the Poor's Land and the Clabburn and Bateman Charity.
 In that year they were all amalgamated into Tasburgh United Charities.

 With the fall of France, a parish invasion committee was set up in 1940, and a local unit of the Home Guard was formed under the charge of Ray Page the farmer then resident at Rookery Farm.
 The Home Guard post was in a building at The Bird in Hand (now the Countryman).
 Tasburgh Hall became the headquarters of an army searchlight unit, with a searchlight on the lawn and another nearby at Hapton Hall.
 Later in the war, the army left, and the hall was used to house evacuees.